HughMurrell/EscapeLogos/README.md

 Also, we have a filter available for **gappy** sequences.
 You can set the `GAPY_CUTOFF` constant in the script to suit your requirements.

+### citation

+The AA alignments and logos found in this repository are discussed in one of the following papers:

+<a id="1">[1]</a>
+Willanson et. al. (2025).
+Post-acquisition VRC01 escape mechanisms in antibody-mediated prevention:
+Implications for next generation CD4-broadly neutralizing antibodies and HIV vaccine design,
+*in preparation*.

+If you make use of this script in your work, please cite one of these papers.